 1.3.2.5) Store temporarily the PDMS-coated coverslips onto a clean wipe inside a Petri dish to protect from dust deposition.

-1.3.2.6) Put a drop of siliconizing reagent on top of each stamp and let it evaporate for 1-2 min.
+1.3.2.6) Put a drop of silanizing reagent on top of each stamp and let it evaporate for 1-2 min.
 Then, dry them under a stream of N2.

 NOTE: In this step, a temporary deformation of the stamp can be observed during evaporation.
 The stamp will recover its original shape after drying with N2 without any permanent deformation of microstructures.